privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorCodeStore.md

 # ErrorCodeStore state

 ## Procedure
-`ErrorCodeStore` is for two original code store related errors: `CodeStoreOutOfGas` and `MaxCodeSizeExceeded`.
-This type of error only occurs when executing create(create,create2) op code or tx deploy transaction(tx.to = null).
+`ErrorCodeStore` is a combined error code and it's designed to handle code store related errors: `CodeStoreOutOfGas` and `MaxCodeSizeExceeded`.
+This type of error only occurs when executing `CREATE`/`CREATE2` opcode or a deployment transaction (tx.to = null).

 ### EVM behavior
-When handling a CREATE-kind transaction, Initial bytecode opcodes will run and current call context is created.
-The final bytecode opcodes to store for new contract is the `RETURN` opcode of init codes result.

-`RETURN` opcode returns memory [`offset`...`offset` + `length`] content as bytecode to store into state db.
-For returned bytecode, store them cost additional gas.
+While handling a `CREATE`/`CREATE2` opcode, initial bytecode will be executed and then current call context is created.
+The contract bytecode will be returned through `RETURN` opcode as the execution result. `RETURN` returns a specified memory chunk [`offset`...`offset` + `length`] as bytecode.
+The gas cost for storing the bytecode is,

 ```
 let CODE_DEPOSIT_BYTE_COST = 200